-The following GLOBAL variables always exist (so don't overwrite them!):
+The following variables always exist:

 - i, ii, iii: store previous, next previous and next-next previous inputs. - In, ih : a list of all inputs; ih[n] is the input from line n.
 If you overwrite In with a variable of your own, you can remake the assignment to the internal list with a simple In=ih.